mayukh42/custom-edid-linux/edid.md

 Only if this step succeeds we can make the change permanent in step 7.

 Restart the machine and at the boot menu, edit the parameters.
-If using GRUB, press 'e' on the menu after selecting the boot entry.
-If using Refind, press F2 or Insert.
-The boot menu also shows which key to press in order to edit the entries, so follow that for other bootloaders.
+If using **GRUB**, press 'e' on the menu after selecting the boot entry.
+If using **refind**, press F2 or Insert.
+The boot menu also shows which key to press in order to edit the entries, so follow that.

-In the CMDLINE_OPTIONS or options, that look like
+In the options that look like
 ```
 quiet nowatchdog splash rw root=UUID=3234088f-8f3c-496e-a669-8b255d311421 ...,
 ```